take0fit/validationcontext/README.md

 - Deferred Error Handling: Aggregate all validation errors and handle them collectively when necessary.
 - Comprehensive Validation Methods: A wide range of built-in validation methods, including file handling, string formatting, and value range checks.
 - Customizable: Easily extend the library with custom validation logic to fit specific requirements.
+- Enhanced Error Handling: Each validation error now includes a stack trace, and aggregate errors can be retrieved with both error messages and stack traces.

 ## Use Case
 In a DDD context, validations are often dispersed across multiple value objects.
 ValidationContext allows these validations to be aggregated and handled together, ensuring that all potential issues are addressed before proceeding with business logic.